 The grizzled and sullen Beni, who was in his fifties at the time, was described to be bearlike in stature, was known to have a keen mind, was described as shrewd and mean, and had a reputation of a killer.
 He was more often known to locals and travelers as “Old Jules” due to his age.

-In the summer of 1859, the struggling Jones & Russell Stagecoach Line chose Julesburg to be a site where its two westbound lines would diverge – one to Denver, Colorado and the other to Salt Lake City, Utah.
+In the summer of 1859, the struggling Jones & Russell Stagecoach Line chose Julesburg to be a site where its two westbound lines would diverge – one to Denver, Colorado, and the other to Salt Lake City, Utah.

-In the early months of 1860, Slade was relentlessly working to prepare for the scheduled April 3rd launch of the Pony Express, which was set to run its first cross country delivery from St. Joseph, Missouri to San Francisco, California.
+In the early months of 1860, Slade was relentlessly working to prepare for the scheduled April 3rd launch of the Pony Express, which was set to run its first cross-country delivery from St. Joseph, Missouri, to San Francisco, California.

 However, Slade’s efforts would be stalled in March, about three weeks before the Pony Express was set to run.
 Making a routine inspection of the stage stations on his divisions, he arrived in Julesburg.
 When he started towards Beni, unarmed, one of the men of the state station yelled out to him: “Look out, Slade, Jules is going to shoot you!”
 Before anyone could react, Beni shot three bullets from his six-shooter into Slade’s body.
 Slade, who appeared to be mortally wounded, staggered towards the stage station.
-But, Beni was not yet done.
+But Beni was not yet done.
 He then reached into the door of his cabin and brought out a double-barreled shotgun to finish the job.
 After emptying two barrels of buckshot, he turned to the horrified stage drivers and said: “There are some blankets and a box – you can make him a coffin if you like.”

 Slade was then carried into the station and placed in a bunk, with bullets and buckshot all through his body.
 No one who witnessed the attack supposed he could survive an hour.
-Jules, who believed that Slade would never recover stated within Slade’s hearing, “When he is dead, you can put him in one of these dry-goods boxes, and bury him.”
+Jules, who believed that Slade would never recover, stated within Slade’s hearing, “When he is dead, you can put him in one of these dry-goods boxes and bury him.”

-To this statement, Slade rose in his bunk and exclaimed “I shall live long enough to wear one of your ears on my watch-chain.
+Slade rose in his bunk to this statement and exclaimed, “I shall live long enough to wear one of your ears on my watch chain.
 You needn’t trouble yourself about my burial.”

 Amazingly, Slade was able to return to work in June.
 By that time, Beni had disappeared.
 But it was not yet over.